declarativesystems/ringmaster/doc/handlers.md

 # Ringmaster Handlers

+Each file in your stack directory is processed by a different handler.
+Handlers are just Python functions that are executed when a filename matches the handler pattern.

+Ringmaster supports these handlers:

 ## *.sh

-* normal bash scripts
+* Normal bash scripts
-* each variable in databag exposed as environment variables
+* Each variable in databag exposed as environment variables
-* put values in databag by writing JSON to `$intermediate_databag_file`
+* Put values in databag by writing JSON to `$intermediate_databag_file`

 ## *.cloudformation.yaml

-* normal cloudformation in yaml format
+* Normal cloudformation in yaml format
-* parameters are converted to snake_case and looked up from databag
+* Parameters are converted to snake_case and looked up from databag
-* outputs are converted to snake_case and added to databag
+* Outputs are converted to snake_case and added to databag

 ## *.remote_cloudformation.yaml